 What is a Background Task?

-Background tasks are completely separated from the session and the user that started them.
-They are simply threads running on their own without any knowledge of the session that started them.
-In fact, you can start separate threads when an application is loaded the first time without any session or user request.
+Background tasks operate independently from the session and user that initiated them.
+They run as separate threads without any session knowledge.
+You can even start separate threads when an application first loads, before any session or user request exists.

-To run code when an application is loaded the first time, create a static constructor on any class.
-The most appropriate would Program.cs or the first page or window that they are created for new sessions.
+To run code when an application first loads, create a static constructor on any class.
+The most appropriate would be Program.cs or the first page or window created for new sessions.

 What can I do in a Background Task?

-Anything.
-You can connect to other servers, query the database, use the file system, remote services, etc...
+Anything - connect to other servers, query databases, use the file system, access remote services, etc.

 How do I terminate a Background Task?

-It's simple, just return from the call.
-A background task (like any thread) starts by calling your start method.
-The method will run until you exit it.
-Typically it's a loop that checks certain conditions and goes to sleep periodically (using Thread.Sleep(ms)) and exits when it's done.
+Simply return from the call.
+A background task (like any thread) starts by calling your start method and runs until you exit it.
+Typically it's a loop that checks conditions and uses Thread.Sleep(ms) periodically, exiting when complete.

 Update the UI

-Wisej.NET provides a very simple and straightforward way to launch a Background Task bound to a specific session, allowing the code to interact with the user's UI in real-time.
+Wisej.NET provides a straightforward way to launch a Background Task bound to a specific session, allowing code to interact with the user's UI in real-time.

 voidbutton1_Click(EventArgs e){Application.StartTask(() => { // Change the text of button 1 from 1 to 10 in the background.for (int i =0; i <10; i++) {this.button1.Text=i.ToString(); // We are running out-of-bound and we need to push the updates // to the client using Application.Update().
 It can be called at any time // and interval.
 It simply flushes the changed back to the client.Application.Update(this);Thread.Sleep(1000); } });}